MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

-When you create variables in your flows, Power Automate Desktop converts them to a specific type based on their content.
+When you create variables in your flows, Power Automate converts them to a specific type based on their content.

 Some of these data types are widely used throughout the application, such as **numbers**, while others, such as **browser instances**, require explicit actions or groups of actions.